cielong/pyfx/README.md

 ...
 ```
 ## Configuration
-*pyfx* can be configured using YAML, the config file is either passed directly through CLI option or automatically
+*pyfx* is configured using YAML, the config file is either passed directly through CLI option (`-c` | `--config`) or automatically
-loaded in predefined config folderq.
+loaded in predefined config folder.

-If *pyfx* is invoked without `-c / --config` option, it will search config file in with the following order:
+If no `-c / --config` option, it will try to search config file with the following order:
 1. ~/.config/pyfx/config.yml

-2. PYTHON_DIR/site-packages/pyfx/config/config.yml
+As the last effort, it will resolve the package default [config](src/pyfx/config/config.yml).
+Please also refer to
+this config as an example when creating your own config file.

 ### Predefined Key Mappings
 Key mapping is configured with the following configuration schema